hashicorp/consul/website/source/docs/connect/ca/consul.html.md

 been generated (as seen above in the roots list).

-There are two ways to have the Consul CA use a custom private key and root certificate: either through the `ca_config` section of the [Agent configuration] (/docs/agent/options.html#connect_ca_config) (which can only be used during the cluster's initial bootstrap) or through the [Update CA Configuration endpoint] (/api/connect/ca.html#update-ca-configuration).
+There are two ways to have the Consul CA use a custom private key and root certificate: either through the `ca_config` section of the [Agent configuration](/docs/agent/options.html#connect_ca_config) (which can only be used during the cluster's initial bootstrap) or through the [Update CA Configuration endpoint](/api/connect/ca.html#update-ca-configuration).

-Currently consul requires that root certificates are valid [SPIFFE SVID Signing certificates] (https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md) and that the URI encoded in the SAN is the cluster identifier created at bootstrap with the ".consul" TLD.
+Currently consul requires that root certificates are valid [SPIFFE SVID Signing certificates](https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md) and that the URI encoded in the SAN is the cluster identifier created at bootstrap with the ".consul" TLD.
 In this example, we will set the URI SAN to `spiffe://36cb52cd-4058-f811-0432-6798a240c5d3.consul`.